 Your insurance deductible

 An additional factor affecting how much you'll receive in a claim payment is the unique nature of each home repair process.
 We'll address claims as we can and hold off on certain items until we have complete information, which means you may not receive a payment for all covered losses at once.

 For example, as repair processes are completed, you may find new complications.
 An inspector may not get all the necessary information at once, which could mean we cannot complete the claims process immediately.

-These additional, latter payments are occasionally made to fulfill our key goal of putting you back to where you were, prior to the loss, as long as that loss is covered.
+These additional, later payments are occasionally made to fulfill our key goal of making sure you are fully compensated for covered losses, prior to the loss, as long as that loss is covered.

 Payments for Heightened Costs

-Some of our insurance policies include additional living expenses or loss of home use.
-If you have this included on your HomeFirst insurance policy, you can receive the amount that the policy covers.
+Some of our insurance policies include coverage for additional living expenses or loss of home use.
+If you have this included on your HomeFirst® insurance policy, you can receive the amount that the policy covers.
 This varies by policy, but you may receive a specific amount per day or a percentage of reasonable cost incurred due to not having a livable home.